Skip to main content

 adb_at_cross_validate

-Cross-validates baseband firmware by comparing AT command responses with Android system properties to detect tampering, incomplete updates, or spoofing.
+Cross-validate baseband firmware by comparing AT command responses from the modem with Android system properties, revealing discrepancies that may indicate tampering or spoofing.

 Instructions